EiriniKot/Intent_Classification_AIDL/README.md

 This [Notebook](https://colab.research.google.com/drive/1lhT-oEr5RdUD8HjpHGWVHHbyyUrxjWgw?usp=sharing
 ) includes an implementation with huggingface pretrained transformers.
 The basic tools for ML where Pytorch + HuggingFace

+[Here](https://docs.google.com/presentation/d/1BobRXmuEhCJZTBXd8EN5QFzR8-QbFC07GIrZaXQg8ec/edit?usp=sharing) you can find the presentation for this project

 You can open one of them and do the trainings.
 You can also find results in my gdrive: